Wedding photographer & videographer

 A few of these (Full Frame, Hill & Usher, R.V.
 Nuccio) are specifically built for photo/video pros and will know exactly what your venue is asking for.
 The general carriers (The Hartford) cover the same risks but may need more handholding when an event coordinator asks for unusual riders.

-This is research, not a recommendation.
-Every photographer's situation is different — coverage limits, equipment value, whether they shoot internationally, whether they have a studio space.
+This is reference material.
+Treat it as a starting point, not a recommendation.
+Every photographer's situation is different: coverage limits, equipment value, whether they shoot internationally, whether they have a studio space.
 A working pro picks based on their specific needs, often after talking to multiple brokers.

 What we do

-If you're at the contract stage with us — or just researching what's normal — send us your venue's vendor requirements packet and we'll tell you upfront whether our policy covers everything they ask for.
+If you're at the contract stage with us.
+Or just researching what's normal, send us your venue's vendor requirements packet and we'll tell you upfront whether our policy covers everything they ask for.
 We also offer wedding film coverage as an add-on (+$3,000); same insurance, same COI, no extra paperwork on your end.
-Reach out here.
-We answer every inquiry personally — no auto-responder.
+Reach out here and we'll write back the same day, usually within a few hours.